-3.2.2.3.
-The Senate Executive Committee shall be empowered to act for a committee in lieu of referral; such action shall be reported at the next regular meeting of the Senate.
-3.2.2.4.
+- 3.2.2.1.
+The Senate Executive Committee may consider all matters within the purview of the Senate. - 3.2.2.2.
+The Senate Executive Committee may formulate recommendations and opinions on Senate matters and shall report them to the Senate or refer them to the appropriate committees. - 3.2.2.3.
+The Senate Executive Committee shall be empowered to act for a committee in lieu of referral; such action shall be reported at the next regular meeting of the Senate. - 3.2.2.4.
 The Senate Executive Committee shall act for the Senate on all matters that call for immediate action or attention.
 Such action shall require an absolute two-thirds majority vote of the entire membership of the Executive Committee and shall be reported to the Senate as a specific agenda item at its next meeting.

 3.2.3.
+Meetings

-Meetings 3.2.3.1.
+- 3.2.3.1.
 The Senate Executive Committee shall meet at least one week preceding each regular meeting of the Senate.
-The Committee shall meet at other times as necessary at the call of the Chair of the Senate or at the request of the President of the university.
-3.2.3.2.
+The Committee shall meet at other times as necessary at the call of the Chair of the Senate or at the request of the President of the university. - 3.2.3.2.
 The Senate Executive Committee may meet with the President of the university, at the initiative of the Committee or the President, to consider problems or issues of the university.

 3.2.4.
-Senate Agendas 3.2.4.1.
+Senate Agendas

+- 3.2.4.1.
 At the second fall meeting of the Senate, the Senate Executive Committee shall present an annual agenda for the Senate.
-This agenda shall address major concerns and outline problems for Senate attention during the academic year.
-3.2.4.2.
-The Senate Executive Committee shall provide the Secretary with the regular agenda to be distributed to the Senate and instruct the Secretary to request the presence of such personnel as may be needed to facilitate the business of the Senate.
-3.2.4.3.
+This agenda shall address major concerns and outline problems for Senate attention during the academic year. - 3.2.4.2.
+The Senate Executive Committee shall provide the Secretary with the regular agenda to be distributed to the Senate and instruct the Secretary to request the presence of such personnel as may be needed to facilitate the business of the Senate. - 3.2.4.3.
 Challenge and Censure.
 A senator may challenge an action taken by the Senate Executive Committee on behalf of the Senate.
 The matter shall be immediately submitted to a vote.
-A simple majority vote of the Senate shall uphold the action of the Senate Executive Committee.
-3.2.4.4.
+A simple majority vote of the Senate shall uphold the action of the Senate Executive Committee. - 3.2.4.4.
 The Senate Executive Committee shall be censured for its actions by a two-thirds majority vote of the Senate present and voting.
-Committee on Academic Policy a and Planning 3.3.1.
-Membership (15) 3.3.1.1.
-Ex officio: the Provost and Senior Vice President or designee, the Associate Vice President for Faculty Advancement and Student Success, and the Dean of Graduate Studies.
-3.3.1.2.
-Appointed: nine faculty members, one from each college, the Library, and SDSU Imperial Valley, nominated by the Committee on Committees and Elections and appointed by the Senate, at least two of whom shall be elected senators; one staff member selected by the Staff Affairs Committee in consultation with the staff senators and confirmed by the Senate; two students appointed in accordance with procedures established by the Associated Students. policy guidelines e following: (a) issue and proposed prog (c) the governance mmittee shall consider and make recommendations to the Senate and, within established by the Senate, to appropriate administrative officers concerning the es of academic philosophy, standards, and conduct; appropriateness of present rams, degrees, majors, options, and concentrations; (b) faculty-student relations; of the university; and (d) other matters of academic policy.
-All such made to administrative officers without prior Senate approval shall be submitted

-3.4.
-Committee on University Resources and Planning
+3.3.
+Committee on Academic Policy and Planning

-3.4.1.
-Membership (20)
+3.3.1.
+Membership (16)